Wildlife Holidays in Taiwan

 Formerly known as ‘Formosa’, meaning ‘beautiful island’, Taiwan’s advanced technology plays a major role in the global economy, and the island has advanced health care and public education.

 Our Taiwan Specialist recommends

 ‘Despite its wealth of superb avian species, few Westerners have experienced Taiwan’s birdlife, and this tour will focus on seeing as many of these species as possible - aiming for between 170 and 220 bird species during the 10-day holiday.
-Highlights are likely to include a chance to see huge winter gatherings of Black-faced Spoonbills, endemics such as Taiwan partridge, spectacular pheasants and a chance to bird at a variety of altitudes.’ - Dan Free
+Highlights are likely to include a chance to see huge winter gatherings of Black-faced Spoonbills, endemics such as Taiwan partridge, spectacular pheasants and a chance to bird at a variety of altitudes.’ - David Phillips

 What’s special about the wildlife?